Skip to main content

 Dr Robert Leigh

-Rob’s research spans epigenomics, genomics, bioinformatics, and applied statistics, with a particular focus on identifying previously unrecognised structure and signal in high-dimensional biological data using advanced statistical modelling and machine learning approaches.
-Within TILDA, his work focuses on the statistical remediation of technical artefacts in population-scale epigenomic data, including batch structure, laboratory effects, and cell composition, to enable robust biological inference.
+Dr Robert Leigh is a Senior Research Fellow in Bioinformatics and Molecular Epidemiology at TILDA.
+His research spans epigenomics, genomics, bioinformatics, and applied statistics, with a particular focus on identifying previously unrecognised structure and signal in high-dimensional biological data using advanced statistical modelling and machine learning.
+Within TILDA, his work focuses on addressing technical artefacts in population-scale epigenomic data, including batch structure, laboratory effects, and cell composition, to enable robust biological inference.
 Using high-dimensional modelling and machine learning, he extracts interpretable epigenetic signal linked to functional, metabolic, and clinical ageing phenotypes.
-A central output of this work is the development and deployment of molecular surrogates, including a large battery of epigenetic clocks and methylation risk scores applied to the TILDA epigenetic cohort, supporting reproducible inference and translational ageing research.
+He develops and deploys of molecular surrogates, including a large battery of epigenetic clocks and methylation risk scores, to the TILDA epigenetic cohort, supporting reproducible inference and translational ageing research.

 Rob's complete list of publications and outputs can be viewed here.